 The answer(s)?
 Not expanding highways which would save money.
 Barring this, it is up to technology to save the day, as it were – solutions such as vehicle-system propulsion method (hybrid and zero-emissions vehicle designs), the use of alternative fuels and emissions-control equipment (namely, exhaust-pollutant filtering, covered under Trucks), etc.

 Efforts are being undertaken to help put more low- and non-polluting vehicles on the road.
 A couple are detailed in: “To encourage greater usage, should ZEV buy incentives be made part of the sales deal?”
 (Apr.
 15).

-“On Nov.
-18, 2013 Peter Lehner of the Natural Resources Defense Council (NRDC) posted on the Switchboard, his blog: ‘Electric Vehicles Approach Tipping Point.’
+“On the Expert Blog on Nov.
+18, 2013, Peter Lehner of the Natural Resources Defense Council (NRDC), posted: ‘Electric Vehicles Approach Tipping Point.’
 Lehner observed: ‘When the latest generation of plug-in electric cars hit the mass market three years ago, they evoked the same mix of reactions as hybrids did: enthusiasm, curiosity, and some skepticism.
 However, they’re selling at more than twice the rate at which the first widely available hybrids left dealers’ lots.’”

 “Meanwhile, Lehner added: ‘California is part of an eight-state coalition, including Connecticut, Maryland, Massachusetts, New York, Oregon, Rhode Island and Vermont, which recently agreed to work together to get 3.3 million electric vehicles on the road by 2025.
 And the recently signed Pacific Coast Climate Action plan, issued by the governors of California, Washington, and Oregon, and the premier of British Columbia, also calls for scaling up electric vehicle sales.’”